jongary/SwiftUIAVPlayer/README.md

 ```

 The attached project illustrates this approach.
 I really like SwiftUI
-and Combine look forward to rewiring my brain to use them effectively.
+and Combine and look forward to rewiring my brain to use them effectively.

 PS: The embedded audio file was my first GarageBand creation from 15 years ago!